This glossary contains the basic definitions of terms that are commonly used in Cerby:

 All-Access Mode

-It is a workspace-level mode with permission to see all of the existing accounts at a workspace level, with the exception of accounts stored in local vaults.
-This role is enabled and disabled on demand.
+It is a workspace-level mode with permissions to see all of the existing accounts at a workspace level, except accounts stored in local vaults.
+They can also see the names of members and teams with shared access to these accounts, and reassign account Owners for recovery purposes.

 Asset